solosage1/anyprice-oracle/EIP.md

 * EIP-5164 provides a container to ship a message, but doesn't say when or how quickly it must be delivered.
 Nor can a receiving contract easily reject a too-old message without a convention – a gap ERC-76xx could fill by including timestamps or expirations in the message format.
-* Bedrock's CXM enforces the 7-day delay for L2→L1 messages; any faster scheme (like circumventing the fraud window) inherently adds trust assumptions.
-There's a conflict here between "time-sensitive" and "fully trustless."
-ERC-76xx will need to reconcile this by either choosing one side (e.g. must be fully trustless even if slow) or allowing an opt-in faster route (e.g. a message that is tentative until finalized).
-This could conflict with bridge neutrality unless carefully specified.
+* Bedrock's CXM enforces the 7-day delay for L2→L1 messages.
+For L1→L2 messages, while timely, it adheres to the canonical security model.
+ERC-76xx Version 1.0, for OP-Stack chains, explicitly commits to this canonical model and its inherent security properties (including any associated delays for L2→L1).
+Proposals for alternative, faster (and potentially less trust-minimized) schemes for OP-Stack chains are out of scope for v1.0 and would need to be specified in separate extension profiles with their own security analyses.
 * There is potential overlap with Chainlink's Cross-Chain Interoperability Protocol (CCIP) which was not an EIP at the time of writing.
 CCIP is an off-chain service and protocol for cross-chain data and token transfers.
 While not a formal standard in Ethereum, it targets similar goals.
 A differentiator